 We are dedicated to promoting awareness surrounding the difficulties of the profession and inspiring conversations that minimize the stigma associated with the stresses our first responder’s experience.
 We would like to provide solutions for agencies, individuals, and family members who find themselves faced with a personal crisis.
 Our mission is to improve the quality of life for all who dedicate themselves to protecting and serving others.

-1st Responder Conferences is a non profit doing business as Blue H.E.L.P. which is a non profit organization.
+1st Responder Conferences partners with Blue H.E.L.P. which is a non profit organization.

 All of the speakers were very good.
 I'm glad they were willing to share some very personal experiences with us.
 It was very refreshing to hear about the ways to keep your mind and body healthy given what we have to deal with every day.

 A lot of information and resources provided by people who have lived it.
 Their personal stories made it "real" and showed how getting help can and does save lives as well as careers.
 Each speaker, even if they were providing similar information, did it in such a way that it never seemed repetitive or boring.

 I would recommend this for administration personnel who could take the material and put it into place.

 Even though the conference was 1st responder focused the information was very useful in many other areas of focus.

 This material should be included in the education process of all police/Fire/EMS personnel nationwide.

 This two day course was refreshing and encouraging.
 A change in the culture has been needed for a long time.
 The resources shared are needed and over due.
 Thanks to each and every presenter.

 Time: 0800-1600 both days

 Where: New Hope